Cry Baby (Cee Lo Green song)

 "Cry Baby" is the sixth official single from American soul singer Cee Lo Green's third studio album, The Lady Killer.
 The single was released via digital download and promotional CD single on October 10, 2011.
 The single version of the track is a slightly different remix of the track, featuring a slightly faster beat and tempo.
-The music video for the song was premiered on August 8, 2011 through Cee Lo Green's official YouTube channel.
-The single has so far peaked at #58 on the UK Singles Chart due to strong downloads from The Lady Killer.
+The music video for the song was premiered on August 8, 2011, through Cee Lo Green's official YouTube channel.
+The single has so far peaked at No. 58 on the UK Singles Chart due to strong downloads from The Lady Killer.

 Live performances

 Green has performed the song live several times, including appearances on The Jonathan Ross Show on October 1, 2011, and BBC Radio 1's Live Lounge on October 4.
-He was expected to perform the song live during the live finals of The X Factor on October 9, 2011 but instead sang a medley of "Satisfied" and "Forget You".
+He was expected to perform the song live during the live finals of The X Factor on October 9, 2011, but instead sang a medley of "Satisfied" and "Forget You".